NAB seeks details of assets, income sources from Buzdar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The National Accountability Bureau (NAB) Saturday sought details of salary, movable and immovable properties, sources of income and utility bills from Punjab Chief Minister Sardar Usman Buzdar in the liquor licence case.
+LAHORE: The National Accountability Bureau (NAB) on Saturday sought details of salary, movable and immovable properties, sources of income and utility bills from Punjab Chief Minister Sardar Usman Buzdar in the liquor license case.

+A private TV channel obtained the questionnaire sent to the Punjab CM.
+According to the news channel, details of private foreign trips have also been sought from Punjab Chief Minister Usman Buzdar, while details of inherited property were also sought.